wp-plugins/dynamic-dates/readme.txt

 * Tested with PHP v5.3.4

 == Upgrade Notice ==

+= 2.0 =
+The first major update in nearly four years!
+Now with timezone and language support.

 = 1.0.1 =
 A superficial update to re-list Dynamic Dates in the WordPress plugin directory